javascript-tutorial/en.javascript.info/1-js/05-data-types/09-destructuring-assignment/article.md

 showMenu(options);
 ```

-We can also use the more complex destructuring with nestings and colon mappings:
+We can also use more complex destructuring with nested objects and colon mappings:

 ```js run
 let options = {